- Science of Safety Podcast

 All those who pass the scheme become competent fit testers and are added to the NZOHS RPE Fit Test Provider register.
 Individuals can then be approached directly by workplaces to conduct fit testing for tight fitting respirators.

-Please see the below training outline to give you an idea of the course framework.
+Please see the below training outline to give you an idea of the course framework or visit our Commit2Fit Training page HERE.

 - NZOHS in association with HASANZ and WorkSafe – held a Webinar (28th May 2020) on Counterfeit Respirators.